Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Rotating ground state

 Moreover, there is a growing interest in preparing strongly correlated ultracold quantum bosonic gases within the quantum Hall regime \cite{bloch_2008_many, fetter_2009_rotating, ho_2001_bose}, but achieving the necessary angular momentum poses a challenge.
 The rotation frequency required to generate such substantial angular momentum in a harmonically trapped BEC surpasses the deconfinement frequency.
 However, the ability to generate larger angular momentum in the bubble trap than in the harmonic trap makes it a promising candidate for obtaining a quantum Hall state.
-Furthermore, in experiments, the $\Delta$ parameter can be tuned by modulating the rf detuning.
-Increasing the value of $\Delta$ for a fixed rotation frequency $\Omega$ results in a larger moment of inertia of the condensate and facilitates access to larger angular momentum.
+Furthermore, in experiments, the $\Delta$ parameter can be tuned by modulating the rf detuning \cite{zobay_2004_atom}.
+Increasing the value of $\Delta$ for a fixed rotation frequency $\Omega$ results in a larger moment of inertia of the condensate and facilitates access to higher angular momentum.
 Fig. \ref{fig:fig5}(a), illustrates the growth of angular momentum with $\Delta$ for a constant rotation frequency $\Omega=0.9 \omega$.
 In our numerical simulations, we vary the value of $\Delta$ from $0$ (spherical harmonic trap) to $400 l_{\rm{osc}}^2=243.4 ~\mu \rm{m^2}$ (bubble trap).
-For $\Delta=243.4 ~\mu \rm{m^2}$ and $\Omega=0.9 \omega$, we observe that the angular momentum per particle reaches $276 \hbar$.
+For $\Delta=243.4 ~\mu \rm{m^2}$ and $\Omega=0.9 \omega$, we observe that the angular momentum per particle reaches $276 \hbar$ \cite{pandey_2019_hypersonic}.
 Further, due to the attractive DDI, the condensate's chemical potential decreases, resulting in a decrease in sound velocity $v_s=\sqrt{\mu/m}$.
-Consequently, in this scenario, the local fluid velocity $v=\sqrt{\Delta_{\rm {max}}}\Omega\approx8.817~\rm{mm/s}$ significantly surpasses the sound velocity $v_s\approx 0.124~\rm{mm/s}$, indicating that the condensate rotates at a hypersonic speed with a Mach number $v/v_s\approx71 $.
-Interestingly, as we increase $\Delta$, the transverse trapping frequency also rises (see Eq. (\ref{bubble}) and Fig. \ref{fig:fig1}), causing the rotation-induced droplets to merge with nearby ones and form macrodroplets immersed within a background superfluid [Fig. \ref{fig:fig5}(a1)].
-Further increasing the value of $\Delta$ results in the suppression of the density of the background superfluid, leading to the formation of an isolated macrodroplet crystal state [Fig. \ref{fig:fig5}(a2)].
+Consequently, for $\Delta=21.9 ~\mu \rm{m^2}$ and $\Omega=0.9 \omega$, the local fluid velocity $v=\sqrt{\Delta_{\rm {max}}}\Omega\approx2.646~\rm{mm/s}$ significantly surpasses the sound velocity $v_s\approx 0.116~\rm{mm/s}$ \footnote{ To assess the stability of the flow at this hypersonic speed, we perturb the system by an impurity.
+Notably, the flow remains stable against these perturbations, as illustrated in the Appendix \ref{appA2}.}, indicating that the condensate rotates at a hypersonic speed with a Mach number $v/v_s\approx22$ \cite{guo_2020_supersonic}.
+Interestingly, as we increase $\Delta$, the transverse trapping frequency also rises (see Eq. (\ref{bubble}) and Fig. \ref{fig:fig1}), causing the rotation-induced droplets to merge with nearby ones and form macrodroplets immersed within a background superfluid [Fig. \ref{fig:fig5}(b)].
+Further increasing the value of $\Delta$ results in the suppression of the density of the background superfluid, leading to the formation of an isolated macrodroplet crystal state [Fig. \ref{fig:fig5}(c)] along with an increase of the Mach number.
+For $\Delta=243.4 ~\mu \rm{m^2}$ and $\Omega=0.9 \omega$, the Mach number is close to $71$.